aionnetwork/aion_miner/aion_reference_miner/README.md

 - Open the CMakelists.txt file
 - Toggle ON/OFF settings on lines 7 and 8 to enable/disable solvers.
 Rebuild project after each toggle.
 - Only a **single** solver should be used at a time.

+### Modifying Compiler Features

+- Navigate to the root of the project directory
+- Open the CMakelists.txt file
+- Navigate to the Linux section at line 21.
+- To disable AVX features:
+  - Comment lines 26 and 27 by places a # in from of the lines.
+  - Uncomment lines 23 and 24 by removing # at the start of the lines.
+- To enable AVX features:
+  - Uncomment lines 26 and 27 by places a # in from of the lines.
+  - Comment lines 23 and 24 by places a # in from of the lines.

 # Run instructions